Instructor Office Hours and TA Lab Hours

 for the respective project reduced to 0 (zero).

-among the groups.
+between groups.
 However, there is a fine line between discussion of the

 problem and discussion of the solution.